Louisiana Department of Education Aspiring Educator Summer Academy

 July 13th - 17th, 2026

-The Louisiana Aspiring Educator Summer Academy is a one-of-a-kind, five-day hybrid of a summer camp and a professional learning experience for high school students enrolled in the Louisiana Pre-Educator Pathway or other coursework aimed at attracting and developing future Louisiana educators.
+The Louisiana Aspiring Educators Summer Academy is a free, one-of-a-kind, five-day hybrid of a summer camp and a professional learning experience for high school students enrolled in the Louisiana Pre-Educator Pathway or other coursework aimed at attracting and developing future Louisiana educators.

-Hosted by the Louisiana Department of Education and staffed by a team of advisors and coaches from around the state, the Aspiring Educator Summer Academy will bring together 100 aspiring educators from around the state for a high-energy, professional leadership experience that propels them on their pathway to becoming highly effective, educators in our state.
+Hosted by the Louisiana Department of Education and staffed by a team of advisors and coaches from around the state, the Aspiring Educators Summer Academy will bring together 100 aspiring educators from around the state for a high-energy, professional leadership experience that propels them on their pathway to becoming highly effective, educators in our state at no cost to them.

 Geaux Teach: Shape the Future in the Heart of Tiger Nation

 - Up to 100 Aspiring Educators from around the state.
-You must currently be involved in a pre-educator pathway course or are registered for a course for the upcoming year.
+You must currently be enrolled in a pre-educator pathway course or are registered for a course for the upcoming year.

 Staff